naturezhanghn/ASFTransformer/README.md

 - **Novel Approach**: Unlike conventional GAN-based solutions, the ASF-Transformer opens a new pathway for handling real-world image degradations.
 - **Insights into Neural Network Design**: By incorporating principles from optical theory, the ASF-Transformer not only provides a solution for turbulence mitigation but also offers potential insights for future neural network design.

+#### How to Use:
+1. Install the required Python libraries: `pip install -r requirements.txt`.
+2. Modify the configuration files ending in `.yml` located in `./Turbulence/Options/`.
+3. Update `run.sh` to replace the path with the new `.yml` configuration file.
+4. Execute the file by running `sh run.sh`.

 #### Presentation Slides:
 <center>
 <img src="https://github.com/naturezhanghn/ASFTransformer/assets/71700470/fde7a6a0-58e7-4fe1-bb5d-7b7cb1199818" width="600">